damiso15/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * 7-update_dictionary.py - Write a function that replaces or adds key/value in a dictionary.
 * 8-simple_delete.py - Write a function that deletes a key in a dictionary.
 * 9-multiply_by_2.py - Write a function that returns a new dictionary with all values multiplied by 2
+* 10-best_score.py - Write a function that returns a key with the biggest integer value.

 ## 0-square_matrix_simple.py ##